polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 ```

 !!!note
-    The keypair object is essential for signing transactions.
-See the [Keypair documentation](https://polkascan.github.io/py-substrate-interface/usage/keypair-creation-and-signing/){target=\_blank} for more details.
+    The `keypair` object is essential for signing transactions.
+See the [Keypair](https://polkascan.github.io/py-substrate-interface/usage/keypair-creation-and-signing/){target=\_blank} documentation for more details.

 ## Next Steps